Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 The Stanley Park Ecology Society hosts a fairly “down-to-earth” event most years in the area of Stanley Park’s Nature House.
 The venue is on the southeast shore of Lost Lagoon at the north end of Alberni Street (so close to the edge of the park and the city).

-Last year’s activities ran from 10:00 am until 1:00 pm.
-Things to do at the Stanley Park event included learning about ecology and conservation.
-Participants also got to help remove some invasive species (i.e. hard-core weeding).
+Activities usually run from 10:00 am until 1:00 pm.
+Things to do at the Stanley Park event include learning about ecology and conservation.
+Participants also get to help remove some invasive species (i.e. hard-core weeding).

 See the Stanley Park Ecology Society website for more information.